-Stress triggers the release of stress hormones like cortisol and adrenaline, which send your body into fight-or-flight mode.
-This increases your blood pressure and heartbeat, and stress hormones stimulate your immune system to release cytokines (a chemical in your body that causes inflammation).
+Stress triggers the release of stress hormones such as cortisol and adrenaline, which send your body into fight-or-flight mode.
+This increases your blood pressure and heart rate.

+Stress hormones also stimulate your immune system to release cytokines, which are proteins that cause inflammation.
 Chronic stress can keep your body in an inflammatory state and worsen AS.

 To manage stress and reduce inflammation:

-- practice deep breathing exercises and meditation to relax your mind and body
+- Practice deep breathing exercises and meditation to relax your mind and body.

-- learn how to say “no”
+- Learn how to say “no.”

-- reduce your personal obligations
+- Reduce your personal obligations.

-- get more rest
+- Get more rest.

-- talk about your problems with a friend
+- Talk about your problems with a friend.

-- distract yourself with a fun activity whenever you’re feeling stressed out
+- Distract yourself with a fun activity whenever you’re feeling stressed out.

-- spend time in nature
+- Spend time in nature.

-- adopt a pet
+- Adopt a pet.